cfinn7789/Readme-Generator/README.md

-# Example
+# Readme Generator

   ## Description
-  This is an example demonstration of the readme generator
+  This is a node js application that will generate a readme file.

   ## Table of Contents
   - [Installation](#installation)